Preparing Your Child for School: Communication Skills That Matter

 The Technology Factor: Telehealth and Modern Communication

 Sometimes, accessing speech therapy services can be challenging due to location, scheduling, or other factors.
 That's why we offer telehealth services that bring expert support directly to your home.
-This can be particularly helpful for working on home-school communication skills because we can observe and support communication in your child's natural environment.
+These programmes can be particularly helpful for developing homeschool communication skills because we can observe and support communication in your child's natural environment.

-Our mobile services also mean we can work directly with daycare centres and schools to support children in their actual learning environments.
+Our mobile services also mean we can work directly with daycare centres and schools to support children's learning environments.

 Taking the Next Step: Getting Started